Does Elderplan usually cost less than Original Medicare?

 No, Elderplan is a well-established, not-for-profit Medicare Advantage plan that has been serving New York Medicare Beneficiaries, like you, for more than 30 years.
 In fact, we started in Brooklyn and then expanded to all five boroughs so that we could also serve the coverage needs of New Yorkers in Manhattan, Queens, Staten Island and the Bronx.
-In addition, Elderplan also serves Westchester, Nassau, Suffolk and Monroe Counties.
+In addition, Elderplan also serves Westchester, Nassau, Suffolk and Monroe counties.
 Our members are our neighbors … and we treat them that way.
 We understand that New Yorkers have a wide variety of needs when it comes to selecting a health plan.
 That’s why Elderplan offers a variety of plans for Medicare and long-term care individuals.
 Who better knows the health care needs of our community?
-Contact us for more information or to speak with one of our friendly benefit advisors about how you can enroll.
+Contact us for more information or to speak with one of our friendly Benefits Advisors about how you can enroll.

 Does Elderplan have a doctor network?

 Yes, as an HMO (Health Maintenance Organization), Elderplan has a large network of providers and pharmacies that includes more than 102,684 network health care provider office locations in the New York metropolitan area.
 If your doctor is in our network, you may continue to see him or her.
 If your doctor is not part of the Elderplan network, please contact Elderplan so that we may invite your doctor into the network.
 Or, we can work with you to find a new network physician.

 Do I have to get a referral for a specialist?